This Peach, Avocado and Bacon Salad is the perfect summer salad! Full of juicy peaches,…

 - flaky sea salt, if desired

-How to make this burrata salad
+How to make Burrata Arugula Salad

 - Halve and pit the peaches.
 Ideally you’d use “freestone” peaches which means the pit will pop out easily.
 These are usually available later in the summer.
 “Clingstone” peaches, which have pits that – surprise! – cling to the fruit and are hard to pop out, are usually earlier in the spring.